Judaeo-Romance languages: Other varieties

 There are few samples of these languages.

 Jewish Latin American Spanish

 Jewish Latin America Spanish is variety of Spanish spoken by the by 300,000 members of the Jewish community of Latin America.
-It contains laonwords from Aramaic, Modern Hebrew, Yiddish, and Ladino.
+It contains loanwords from Aramaic, Modern Hebrew, Yiddish, and Ladino.
 Though older varieties have more Aramaic, Ladino, and Yiddish loanwords while the version spoken by younger generations has more Modern Hebrew loanwords.

 Judaeo-Occitan

 There exists three distinct, now extinct varieties of the Occitan language spoken by Jews.

 Judaeo-Provençal

 was the language that developed in Provence and in the rest of medieval southern France.
 Judaeo-Occitan had several unique phonemic changes in Hebrew loanwords.
 Use of Judaeo-Provençal began to decline following the expulsion of the Jews from France in 1498 and continued with the spread of French language in the southern parts of the country.
 This decline accelerated with the emancipation of the Jews during the French Revolution which enabled Provençal Jews to migrate and settle outside of Provence. it finally died when the last speaker Armand Lunel, died in 1977.
 But Lunel only remembered a few words of the language.